2007–08 Notre Dame Fighting Irish men's basketball team

-The 2007–08 Notre Dame Fighting Irish men's basketball team represent the University of Notre Dame in the college basketball season of 2007-08, competing in the Big East Conference.
-The team is led by eighth-year head coach, Mike Brey, and play their home games in the Edmund P. Joyce Center in Notre Dame, Indiana.
+The 2007–08 Notre Dame Fighting Irish men's basketball team represented the University of Notre Dame in the college basketball season of 2007–08, competing in the Big East Conference.
+The team was led by eighth-year head coach, Mike Brey, and played their home games in the Edmund P. Joyce Center in Notre Dame, Indiana.

 The previous year's team finished with a 24–8 record and 11–5 record in Big East games.
-They competed in the 2007 Big East men's basketball tournament and received an at-large bid in the 2007 National Collegiate Athletic Association (NCAA) Division I men's basketball tournament, where they lost their first game.
+They competed in the 2007 Big East men's basketball tournament and received an at-large bid to the 2007 National Collegiate Athletic Association (NCAA) Division I men's basketball tournament, where they lost their first game.
 The team graduated its two top-scorers between the seasons, but returned three starters and added four recruits for 2007–08.
 They were picked to finish ninth in the Big East.

-Notre Dame began the season playing an out of conference schedule that included the Paradise Jam tournament and reached their conference games with a 10–2 record.
-Currently the team is ranked 14th in the Associated Press (AP) Poll and 15th in the Coaches Poll, and has a 24–7 record overall.
-The 14–4 record in conference places the team tied in second in the conference, and is the most conference wins in the history of the school.
+Notre Dame began the season playing an out-of-conference schedule that included the Paradise Jam tournament, and reached their conference games with a 10–2 record.
+The team was ranked 14th in the Associated Press (AP) Poll and 15th in the Coaches Poll, and had a 24–7 record overall.
+The 14–4 record in conference placed the team tied for second in the conference, and was the most conference wins in the history of the school.
 Dating to 2006, the team won 37 consecutive home games, the second longest active winning streak in the nation.

 Preseason

 The 2006-07 Notre Dame team finished their season with a 24–8 record that included a loss in the first round of the NCAA tournament.
-The Irish made the NCAA tournament for the first time since 2003 and the 24 wins tied the 1973–74 team for the most ever wins at Notre Dame.
+The Irish made the NCAA tournament for the first time since 2003, and the 24 wins tied the 1973–74 team for the most ever wins at Notre Dame.
 Because of the team's accomplishments, Mike Brey was named Big East Coach of the Year.

 Roster changes and recruiting

 Notre Dame lost its two top scorers, Russell Carter and Colin Falls, to graduation in 2007.
-In addition to Carter and Falls, freshman, Joe Harden, who played in only 14 games throughout the season, decided to transfer from Notre Dame.
-Kyle McAlarney, a junior, who was suspended for most of the 2006–07 season because of an arrest, was re-instated onto the team.
+Freshman Joe Harden, who played in only 14 games throughout the season, decided to transfer from Notre Dame.
+Kyle McAlarney, a junior, who was suspended for most of the 2006–07 season because of an arrest, was reinstated onto the team.
 With McAlarney's return, the team returned four former starters.

-In addition to the returning players, the Irish signed four recruits for their new class.
+The Irish signed four recruits for their new class.
 Although the class was not highly ranked, it included two three–star athletes.